PO Box 15000

 - critical reflections on architectural history and theory

-Dean Macy’s research interests include the representation of cultural identity in architecture and landscapes, temporary urbanism, civic infrastructure, and architectural and landscape history.
+Professor Macy’s research interests include the representation of cultural identity in architecture and landscapes, temporary urbanism, civic infrastructure, and architectural and landscape history.
 She established her design practice Filum with Sarah Bonnemaison in 1990, specializing in lightweight structures and public space design.
-Dean Macy’s current research work is focused on the historical influences of water infrastructure on the development of urban form.
+Professor Macy’s current research work is focused on the cultural dimensions of Nova Scotia’s food-producing landscapes.

 Selected Publications - Books

 - Macy, Christine.
 Dams.
 New York: W.W.
 Norton, 2010.

 - Macy, Christine.
 Free Labs: Design-build Projects from the School of Architecture, Dalhousie University, 1991–2006.
 Halifax: Tuns Press, 2008.

 - Bonnemaison, Sarah, and Christine Macy, eds.
 Festival Architecture.
 London: Routledge, 2008.

 - Bonnemaison, Sarah, and Christine Macy, eds.
 Responsive Textile Environments.
 Halifax: Tuns Press, 2007.

 - Macy, Christine, and Sarah Bonnemaison.
 Architecture and Nature: Creating the American Landscape.
 London: Routledge, 2003.

 - Bonnemaison, Sarah, and Christine Macy.
 "The Dwelling-Garden Dyad in Twentieth-Century Affordable Housing."
 In The Routledge Companion to Biology in Art and Architecture, ed.
 Charissa Terranova and Meredith Tromble, 90–111.
 London: Routledge, 2016.